 - Support other genetic counselors

-Robert Frost’s famous quote, “Two roads diverged in a wood, and I – I took the one less traveled by, and that has made all the difference” has resonated with Matloff and inspired her to add her own twist, “Sometimes neither of the existing paths work.
+Matloff closed the presentation with Robert Frost’s famous quote: “Two roads diverged in a wood, and I – I took the one less traveled by, and that has made all the difference.”
+This quote has resonated with Matloff and inspired her to add her own twist: “Sometimes neither of the existing paths work.
 It is then that you take out your machete and cut a third path.”
 We ask all genetic counselors to join us by grabbing your machetes to help us cut the third path together.